dakshbiswas/loginapi/README.md

-**Numerator Adlake collection Automation**
+# Numerator Adlake collection Automation

-**Methodology and Framework**
+## Methodology and Framework

 Behavior-driven development (or BDD) is an agile software development technique that encourages collaboration between developers, QA and non-technical or business participants in a software project.
 We have a page further describing this philosophy.
 Since behave is an opinionated framework, it has a very opinionated project structure.
-All code must be located under a directory named “features”.
-Gherkin feature files and the “environment.py” file for hooks must appear under “features”, and step definition modules must appear under “features/steps”.
-Configuration files can store common execution settings and even override the path to the “features” directory.
+All code must be located under a directory named “Features”.
+Gherkin feature files must appear under “Features/features” and the “environment.py” file for hooks must appear under “Features”, and step definition modules must appear under “Features/steps”.
+Configuration files can store common execution settings and even override the path to the “Features” directory.
 Note: Step definition module names do not need to be the same as feature file names.
 Any step definition can be used by any feature file within the same project.

-**Project Structure**
+## Project Structure

  [project root directory]<br>
 |‐‐-- allure_reports<br>
 |‐‐-- Drivers<br>
 |   |---- *.exe<br>